Wisconsin’s Assets and Possibilities

 The legislature should create and fund a program to take advantage of new federal funds for construction.

-Wisconsin’s State Rail Plan would connect the entire state.
+Wisconsin’s State Rail Plan—with additions shown by dashed lines—could connect the entire state.

 Expand the Hiawatha